robalaban/goinreverse/README.md

 **[WIP]** Project is still in the development phase.

-`goinreverse` is a simple and configurable reverse-proxy built with go.
+`goinreverse` is a simple and configurable reverse-proxy and load balancer built with go.

 #### Configuration